arteeh/pinetime/README.md

 ### Music

-Control music playback of your phone.
+Control music playback of your phone through bluetooth.

 ### Weather